Code: WYHLWPrint page

 Our first stop of the day at All Saints’ Church in the village of Brompton by Sawdon, where the poet William Wordsworth married Mary Hutchinson in 1802.
 We continue to Scarborough and St Mary’s Church where we can visit Anne Brontë’s grave.

-Today we visit Charles Dickens Counting House Museum at Malton, with paintings and sketches of many of the well-known characters from Dickens’ novels.
+We’ll travel back to the 18th century with a visit to Rievaulx Terrace with its picturesque view of the abbey.
 We continue to Shandy Hall in Coxwold, where Laurence Sterne, the creator of Tristram Shandy, lived and wrote.
 Our final destination is Castle Howard, featured in the TV adaptation of Evelyn Waugh’s Brideshead Revisited.

 Depart after a leisurely breakfast